 The goal of the contest is to award a prize to young researchers for the best bachelor or engineering thesis in chemistry and combinig chemistry with other disciplines: physics, material science, biology and medicine.
 The contest holders are the Institute of Physical Chemistry of the Polish Academy of Sciences and the DuPont Company.
-Honorary Patronage was taken by the Polish Chemical Society, Committee of Analytical Chemistry of the Polish Academy of Sciences, Polish Chamber of Chemical Industry and Prof. Dr Maciej Żylicz, President of the Foundation for Polish Science.
+Honorary Patronage was taken by the Polish Chemical Society, Committee of Analytical Chemistry of the Polish Academy of Sciences and Prof. Dr Maciej Żylicz, President of the Foundation for Polish Science.

 „Chemistry belongs to a strong branch of polish science.
 It is therefore more important to support talented, young researchers, who contribute towards progress in this area even in the first, early years of their career.
 Foundation for Polish Sciences supports the best, so that they become even better.
 I expect that the researchers awarded in the "Gold Medal in Chemistry" contest will be also laureates of our projects, for example program START for the most talented young scientists”